-- Provide applicants the opportunity to "shadow" professionals from the University of Kansas Health System (the University of Kansas Hospital, KU HealthPartners, Inc., and the University of Kansas Physicians) in a clinical setting
+- Provide applicants the opportunity to observe professionals from the University of Kansas Health System (the University of Kansas Hospital, KU HealthPartners, Inc., and the University of Kansas Physicians) in a clinical setting

 - Are available to University of Kansas Medical Center employees and students as well as KU Health System employees.
 KU Health System employees do not need to go through KEE, they merely coordinate with their department sponsoring them.

 - Are observational only...no-hands on activity is allowed